-The EDMG TRN Length, RX TRN-Units per Each TX TRN-Unit, EDMG TRN-Unit P, EDMG TRN-Unit M, EDMG TRN-Unit N, TRN Subfield Sequence Length, BW, Sense Multiple Golays, and Sense Golay Index fields contain the values of the corresponding header fields in the EDMG multistatic sensing PPDU.
+The EDMG TRN Length, RX TRN-Units per Each TX TRN-Unit, EDMG TRN-Unit P, EDMG TRN-Unit M, EDMG TRN-Unit N, TRN Subfield Sequence Length, BW contain the values of the corresponding header fields in the EDMG multistatic sensing PPDU.
 These fields are reserved if the Sensing Type is set to Coordinated Monostatic or Coordinated Bistatic.

+The Sense Multiple Golays field indicates that the Golay sequence used in the TRN field of EDMG BRP PPDUs or EDMG multistatic sensing PPDUs sent in the DMG sensing measurement exchange is based on the sequence index specified in the Sense Golay Index field.
+For the Coordinated Monostatic sensing type, if sensing is performed with the TRN field, this field indicates that the Golay sequence suggested to be used in the TRN field of DMG Monostatic sensing PPDUs is based on the Sense Golay Index field.
+Otherwise, this field is reserved.
+The Sense Golay Index field indicates the index of the Golay sequence of the TRN field (see 28.10.2 (Sequences of length 32, 64, 128, 256, 512, and 1024)).

 SP